urbit/docs/learn/hoon/hoon-tutorial/libraries.md

 ## Using the Library

 So now that we have this library, how do we actually use it?
-Let's look at a very simple `say` generator that uses it.
+Let's look at a very simple `say` generator that takes advantage of what we built.

 ```
 /+  playing-cards